skeller1/extr/readme.md

 ### Use different names for controller names
 By using 3rd Party Ext Js scripts (or other circumstances) it would be nice using other controller names in your Rails app.
 So you can use 3rd party JS Files without any changes.
 Only adapt your config:
-    1. In your controller use the `:name` option

-        class ProjectsController < ApplicationController

-         include Extr::DirectController

-         extdirect :name => "MyCustomController", :methods => {...}

-         ...

-        end

-    2. Use the  `name:` key in your yaml config
+    1. Use the  `name:` key in your yaml config

         ProjectsController:
           name: MyCustomController